rename-this/vhs/site/content/_index.md

 ---

 ## Introduction to VHS

-VHS provides is a network utility that can:
-- record and replay HTTP traffic
-- capture metrics for HTTP conversations
+VHS is a versatile tool for network traffic capture.
+VHS can be run as a command line tool or be deployed into your Kubernetes cluster as a sidecar, where it can capture traffic to and from your services.
+Captured traffic can be analyzed to produce live Prometheus metrics or saved for use in offline analysis, load testing, or whatever you can imagine.